dhughes/tiy-java-crash-course/Crash Course.md

 You can place this code inside a method like this:

-<iframe src='https://glot.io/snippets/egqce8ph9m/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqce8ph9m/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 Here, I've updated our `Main` class' `main` method.
 Where before it printed out the text "Hello World", it now prints out a description of an instance of `Card`.
 When run, the output should look something like this: